We are envisioning a safer, more accessible, and connected future, together.

 The FHWA NEPA process allows transportation officials to make project decisions that balance engineering and transportation needs with social, economic, and natural environmental factors.

-The Reconnecting the East Side Planning and Environmental Linkages (PEL) Study focuses on two distinct Study Areas, depending on what information is being obtained:
+The Reconnecting the East Side Planning and Environmental Linkages (PEL) Study will focus on two distinct Study Areas depending on what information is being obtained.

-1. Area of Influence: The project’s area of influence generally is bounded by Paseo Boulevard to the west, Swope Parkway to the east, Martin Luther King, Jr. Boulevard to the north, and East 85th Street to the south.
+- Area of Influence: The project’s area of influence is bounded by Paseo Boulevard to the west, Swope Parkway to the east, Martin Luther King, Jr. Boulevard to the north and East 85th Street to the south.

-2. Area of Potential Effect: The project’s area of potential effect generally follows US-71 between Martin Luther King, Jr. Boulevard and East 85th Street, and then includes a narrow buffer on either side of US-71 (roughly Prospect Avenue to South Benton Boulevard).
-This area is intended to be wide enough (plus about 50 feet in either direction) to cover any potential improvement strategy and with potential construction limits.
+- Area of Potential Effect: The project’s area of potential effect includes the US-71 right-of-way between Martin Luther King, Jr. Boulevard on the north, 85th Street on the south, Paseo Boulevard on the west, and Swope Parkway on the east.
+This area is intended to be wide enough (plus about 50 feet in either direction) to cover any potential improvement strategy and potential construction limits.

 The project team is working hand in hand with the community on this project:

-• Project Ambassadors: consisting of elected officials and leadership in the region
+- Project Ambassadors: elected officials and leadership in the region

-Community members will also have opportunities to engage through Neighborhood Listening Sessions and four Community Summits, beginning in 2025.
+Community members will also have opportunities to engage through Neighborhood Listening Sessions, pop-up events, and four Community Summits beginning in 2025.

 The community can get involved in this project in a variety of ways:

-• Visit the project website for news and announcements.
-(You are here!)
+- Visit the project website for news and announcements.

-• Join us at community Neighborhood Listening Sessions, which are local neighborhood meetings, as well as Third and Fifth District meetings, where project team members will be present to hear your feedback – beginning in February 2025.
+- Join community Neighborhood Listening Sessions, which are local neighborhood meetings and Third and Fifth District meetings when project team members are scheduled to attend and hear your feedback – beginning in January 2025.

-• Join the project’s four (4) Community Summits that the project team will convene to share more information about the project and seek input, on all aspects of the project – beginning in March 2025.
+- Join the project’s four (4) Community Summits the project team will convene to share more information about the project and seek your input on all aspects of the project, beginning in February 2025.